williamejelias/gym-nim/README.md

 # gym-nim
-An Open AI Gym environment for the game Nim
+An OpenAI Gym environment for the game Nim

 ## Installation